FUJITSU Way and Group-wide Dissemination

 The cards and booklets explaining the Fujitsu Way are distributed to all employees around the world, and posters are distributed to offices.
 An e-Learning course on the Fujitsu Way is always available translated in 16 languages.
 Also, Fujitsu Way cards data are distributed.
 So that each business unit head can add his or her message to the Fujitsu Way.
 Many business units actively utilize the data and post on internal portal website.

-On our corporate intranet, we started distributing a video message of President Tanaka talking about the Fujitsu Way based on his own personal experiences.
+On our corporate intranet, we distribute a video message of President Tanaka talking about the Fujitsu Way based on his own personal experiences.
 Currently, the message is available in 18 languages including Japanese.

 Through these efforts to share the Fujitsu Way, the Fujitsu Group tries to spread the core concepts and make all employees understand the mission of Fujitsu and how they can contribute to shape tomorrow.